ophintor/ansible-docker-ucp/README.md

 The password you set on creation will be requested.

-In order for ansible to be able to read the vault we&#39;ll need to specify a file where the password is stored, for instance in a file called .vault\_pass.
+In order for ansible to be able to read the vault we'll need to specify a file where the password is stored, for instance in a file called .vault\_pass.
 Once the file is created, take the following precautions to avoid illegitimate access to this file:

 1. Change the permissions so only root can read it
 ```# chmod 600 .vault_pass```

-1. Add the file to your .gitignore file if you&#39;re pushing the set of playbooks to a git repository
+1. Add the file to your .gitignore file if you're pushing the set of playbooks to a git repository

 # Running the playbooks